miggtorr/VGCDreamEngine/README.md

 Teams are typically composed of a subset of the Pokémon in a Roster.
 They can be customized and tweaked just like on Showdown, with Abilities, Movesets, Natures, Items, and the like.

-Teams can be created and edited inside of Rotom Draft's powerful Team Builder.
+Teams can be created and edited inside of Dream Engine's powerful Team Builder.
 They can also be imported or exported to/from Showdown for backup or playtesting.

-Teams are what you load into Rotom Draft's Battle Calculator, and can feature more than 6 Pokémon, e.g., if you need to calc your team against an opponent's entire roster.
+Teams are what you load into Dream Engine's Battle Calculator, and can feature more than 6 Pokémon, e.g., if you need to calc your team against an opponent's entire roster.

 # Tool Drawers

 ## Rosters Drawer

-The Rosters Drawer can be thought of as the Home Base of Rotom Draft: this is where it all begins.
+The Rosters Drawer can be thought of as the Home Base of Dream Engine: this is where it all begins.

 ### Creating a League

-When you open Rotom Draft for the first time, it's a good idea to create a League.
+When you open Dream Engine for the first time, it's a good idea to create a League.
 To do so, click the "Manage Leagues..." button and add a "New" League.
 Give the League a name and select a Ruleset for the league.
 If you don't see an applicable ruleset, don't worry.
 You can add/edit a custom ruleset later.

 ### Creating a Roster